-Please note that although Morcos Key works with international clients, we are unable to sponsor international candidates for a Work Visa at this time.
+While international submissions are welcomed, this position is not a remote one.
+Please note that we are unable to sponsor international candidates for a Work Visa at this time.
 We hope to change this in the near future.

 To apply, please send the following materials to firstname.lastname@example.org:

 –PDF Portfolio: No more than 5 projects, with a description for each detailing the concept behind the project and your role in creating it

 –Independent Project Description (250 words): What are you passionate about / researching / thinking about?
 How would you like to develop your interests into a tangible project?
 Is it a brand new idea, or are you already working on a project?
 What are some ways in which Morcos Key can help you in the process?